caovd/aie-tutorials-fork/Data-Analytics/Spark-GPU/Python/README.md

 ###### This example shows how to configure a spark application to allocate and utilize GPU in sql computations for Pyspark

+1. Allocate a single GPU for the required project in resource management to run the example.
-1. Put the py file to available location, e.g., maprfs
+2. Put the py file to available location, e.g., maprfs
-2. Run the python-gpu example
+3. Run the python-gpu example

 To test the same on livy, use the following code:
 ```python